The kernel of graph indices for vector search

-Furthermore, SVG establishes an interesting link between graph indices and parsimonious vector coding.
-That is, with a linear kernel, the loss in \cref{prob:kernel_svm_separation} becomes $\frac{1}{2} \norm{\vect{x}_i - \mat{X} \vect{s}}{2}^2$, where $\mat{X} = \left[ \vect{x}_1, \cdots, \vect{x}_n \right]$.
+Furthermore, the SVG establishes an interesting link between graph indices and parsimonious vector coding.
+That is, with a linear kernel, the loss in Problem~\zcref[noname]{prob:kernel_svm_separation} becomes $\frac{1}{2} \norm{\vect{x}_i - \mat{X} \vect{s}}{2}^2$, where $\mat{X} = \left[ \vect{x}_1, \cdots, \vect{x}_n \right]$.
 This formulation is commonly used to represent \citep[e.g.,][]{elhamifar_see_2012} and quantize vectors (in additive quantization \citep{martinez_revisiting_2016}, for example).
 There is a conceptual parallelism with inverted indices \citep{jegou_searching_2011}, which are derived from vector quantizers (k-means).

-As we show next, the connection between \cref{prob:kernel_svm_separation} and navigable graphs starts emerging as we dig deeper into the problem's properties.
-By analyzing the expanded form of \cref{prob:kernel_svm_separation},
+As we show next, the connection between Problem~\zcref[noname]{prob:kernel_svm_separation} and navigable graphs starts emerging as we dig deeper into the problem's properties.
+By analyzing the expanded form of Problem~\zcref[noname]{prob:kernel_svm_separation},

-it becomes clear that its solution balances diversity (repulsion) and similarity (attraction) forces using similar principles as those shown in \cref{fig:spring} and analyzed in detail in \cref{sec:other_euclidean_methods} for other popular graph indices.
+it becomes clear that its solution balances diversity (repulsion) and similarity (attraction) forces using similar principles as those shown in \zcref{fig:spring} and analyzed in detail in \zcref{sec:other_euclidean_methods} for other popular graph indices.
 The minimization of term A promotes the selection of a diverse set of edges, i.e., indices $j, k$ such that $K(\vect{x}_j, \vect{x}_k)$ is small.
 When using the RBF kernel, it favors out-neighbors that are far away from each other.
-The minimization of term B promotes the selection of edges that are similar to $\vect{x}_i$, i.e., indices $j$ such that $K(\vect{x}_i, \vect{x}_j)$ is high.
+The minimization of term B promotes the selection of edges that are similar to $\vect{x}_i$, i.e., indices $j$ such that $K(\vect{x}_i, \vect{x}_j)$ is large.
 When using the RBF kernel, it favors out-neighbors that are close to $\vect{x}_i$.